Rome Travel Guide

 Colosseum

 This landmark needs no introduction.
-The site of many gladiator fights, it remains one of the biggest amphitheaters in the world, and remains an imposing sight even in its partially-ruined state.
+The site of many gladiator fights, the Colosseum remains one of the biggest amphitheaters in the world, and its imposing sight endures even in its partially-ruined state.
+Visitors can delve into its rich history by securing Colosseum tickets, granting access to witness firsthand the grandeur and legacy of this iconic structure.

 Galleria Borghese